Gabby Petito’s family files claim alleging police failed her

 Laundrie, 23, later killed himself in Florida after being named the only person of interest in her death.
 Petito and Landrie were originally from Long Island, New York.

-The search for Petito drew worldwide attention, spurring a mateur sleuths to scour social media for clues.
+The search for Petito drew worldwide attention, spurring amateur sleuths to scour social media for clues.
 It also brought scrutiny of authorities and the news media, both of which have been criticized for focusing more attention on missing white women than on women of color.

 Earlier this year, an independent investigation found that police in Moab made “several unintentional mistakes” when they came across Petito and Laundrie.
 In the report, police said it was very likely that Petito “was a long-term victim of domestic violence, whether that be physically, mentally, and/or emotionally.”

 Laundrie killed himself in a Florida swamp, leaving behind a notebook that authorities said contained a confession.

-Petito’s mother, Nichole Schmidt, spoke about her daughter last week while announcing a $100,000 donation from the Gabby Petito Foundation to partner with the National Domestic Violence Hotline to help others survive turbulent and violent relationships.
+In addition to filing the notice of claim, Schmidt announced a $100,000 donation from the Gabby Petito Foundation to partner with the National Domestic Violence Hotline to help others survive turbulent and violent relationships.

 Schmidt told The Associated Press in an interview last week that she still has many unanswered questions about what went wrong.